This is adapted from the amazing recipe at https://www.jengostudio.com/post/vegan-impossible-wellington

 Defrost the block of Impossible Beef.

 In a large skillet, add a dash of oil and toss in the spinach.
 I used baby spinach but adult spinach should be fine.
 Let it wilt down and add in a bit of salt and pepper.
 Stir until fully wilter.
 Remove and add to a bowl.
+Note you can use frozen chopped spinach, just cook it in the pan the same.

 In the same skillet, add in a small bit of oils and add onions at a medium heat.
 After 2 minutes, add in minced garlic.
 Add a dash of pepper and salt.
 Sautee while stirring until onions are soft.
-Save the skillet.

 Spread out plastic wrap on the counter, no need to measure, just make it larger than you need.